OliverSwift/TFT28-105-STM32WB55/Docs/rtd/source/application.rst

 Code was also misleading in the correct interpretation of the PENIRQ output from the chip.
 A resistive touch interface mainly consists in ADC conversion after applying voltage either on Y axis or the X to measure the position in X or Y respectively.
 Conversion is triggered by CS signal and setting voltage drivers on and off approprietally.
-This was not properly done and a lot of code to compensate "weird" values and final X,Y position was tryng to fix things.
-This has been cleared up.
+This was not properly done and a lot of code to compensate "weird" values and final X,Y position was trying to fix things.
+This has been completely cleaned up.

-.. video:: _static/sx1272_ping_pong.mp4
+.. video:: _static/demo.mp4
+    :width: 300

 BLE stack integration
 ---------------------